alicemunsal/dohex/DoHex2.md

 Today, Software developers try to create abstract model of the problem domain by focusing on classes and their relationships as taught in school.
 Hence, they tend to neglect to understand the properties of data.
 However, we need to determine type, quantity, frequency and statistical properties of data to properly solve the problem.

-If we decouple data and behavior,
+If we decouple data and behavior;
-. we can focus on data and transformations i
+. we can focus on data and transformations instead of abstract idealized model.
+.
+TDD
 Invention of DTOs and CQRS

 Focusing on data and transformation instead of classes and their relationships;